Costs and Aid FAQ

 Can the University help me apply for a summer job?

 The Career Center has a variety of services to help students identify what kind of work they would like to do and how to go about applying.
 For example, the staff can help you prepare a resume and learn interview skills.
-The Career Center also regularly posts internships and other job opportunities.
-Several of the Work & Travel companies come to campus each year during the fall semester and provide full information about how to secure summer Work-Travel employment.
+The Career Center also regularly posts internships and other job opportunities as well as organizes a job fair where more than 60 companies offer job positions or internships to the students.
+Several of the Work & Travel companies come to campus each year during the fall semester and provide full information about how to secure summer Work and Travel employment.

 Are the Bulgarian Government-guaranteed student loans for EU students available at AUBG?